This Magic Pressing Mat has been filling up in my Facebook newsfeed like crazy.

 Definitely.
 Without a doubt!!!

-The one I bought for this review is 12" x 14"—the smaller version.
+The one I bought for this review is 12" x 18"—the mid-size version.

 Seriously.
 I was a bit put-off by the price on the larger one.